alchemy-bootcamp-one-spring-2018/bus-mall/assets/user_stories.md

 1. the screen to display clear instructions so that I know what to do.
 2. the images to be large enough for me to fully discern the features of the product so that I know what to buy.
 3. to not see a history of my responses so that I am not influenced by my prior decisions.
-4. to clearly indicate when my task is finished.
+4. to see a clear indication of how much more I have to do and when my task is finished.
-5.